dfinity/motoko/doc/md/writing-motoko/arguments.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

 # Arguments

 ## Overview

 Arguments can be passed to an actor's function for the function to use as input.
-Arguments can be [primitive values](/docs/current/motoko/main/getting-started/basic-concepts#primitive-values), such as `Int`, `Nat`, `Bool`, or `Text`, or they can be non-primitive values such as tuples, arrays, or objects.
+Arguments can be [primitive values](/docs/current/motoko/main/getting-started/basic-concepts#primitive-values), such as [`Int`](../base/Int.md), [`Nat`](../base/Nat.md), [`Bool`](../base/Bool.md), or [`Text`](../base/Text.md), or they can be non-primitive values such as tuples, arrays, or objects.
 To showcase a basic example of how an actor can accept an argument, this page will use an example Motoko actor that accepts multiple text arguments.

 ## Single text argument